jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) forfeiture of earnings for any period not exceeding 7 days:
   (c) confinement in a cell for any period not exceeding 7 days.
 (4) If the offence proved is—
-  (a) an offence under section 128(1)(f), the hearing adjudicator may, after giving the prisoner an opportunity to provide reasons why the order should not be made, and whether or not he or she imposes a penalty under subsection (3), order that the article or thing in respect of which the offence was committed be forfeited to the Crown:
+  (a) any offence against section 128(1), 129, 130, or 131, the hearing adjudicator may, after giving the prisoner an opportunity to provide reasons why the order should not be made, and whether or not he or she imposes a penalty under subsection (3), order that any article or thing used to commit the offence or in respect of which the offence was committed be forfeited to the Crown:
   (b) an offence against section 128(1)(h), the hearing adjudicator may, whether or not he or she imposes any penalty under subsection (3), order that a specified amount (not exceeding the lesser of the value of the damage to, or loss of, property or $100) be withdrawn or withheld from the earnings payable under section 66 or section 67 and credited to the prisoner:
   (c) an offence against section 130(1) or (2), the hearing adjudicator may, after giving the prisoner an opportunity to provide reasons why the order should not be made, and whether or not he or she imposes any penalty under subsection (3), order the forfeiture to the Crown of a specified amount not exceeding $100 from earnings payable under section 67 and credited to the prisoner.
 (5) If the hearing adjudicator considers that, in the circumstances of the case, the prisoner should be charged before a court with an offence (other than an offence against section 128, section 129, or section 130), instead of being dealt with under this section, the hearing adjudicator may, at his or her discretion, at any time before making a decision as to whether the charge is proved under this section,—